Ermac-47/end-to-end-house-price-prediction/README.md

 Dockerize the application

-Deploy on cloud (AWS / Render / Railway)
+Deploy on cloud platforms (AWS / Render / Railway)